 Fun town with hot springs and a water park.
 Where to stay: Lower Portneuf River access

-Something to add to your list of things to do in Idaho is Craters of the Moon.
-(Don’t take your dog) There is a great restaurant called Pickle’s Place Restaurant that has great burgers.
-Number Hill mountain is also really fun to see, it’s where the senior class paints their graduation year.
+Craters of the Moon is something to add to your list of things to do in Idaho.
+(Don't take your dog) There is a great restaurant called Pickle's Place Restaurant that has great burgers.
+Number Hill mountain is also really fun to see, it's where the senior class paints their graduation year.

 Make sure you visit the Oregon Trail Center – Three Island Crossing State Park and the Hagerman Fossil Beds National monument is also on the Oregon Trail Byway.
 You can see wagon ruts from the Oregon trail on this byway.
 Where to stay: Trail Break RV park

 After Caldwell, we started getting into the very forested areas of Idaho.
 It was really gorgeous, with gorges carved out by rivers and forests with thick green pines.